-Ask Our Rancho Cucamonga Criminal Defense Lawyers for Help!
+Ask Our Rancho Cucamonga Expungement Lawyers for Help!

 The upfront consequences of a criminal conviction are fairly obvious.
 Time spent behind bars takes away your sense of freedom, and high fines can sweep the legs out from under your finances.
 What many people usually do not prepare for are the long term consequences, or those not directly related to the sentence.

 Unforeseen consequences of a criminal conviction record include: